More than 100,000 people across England have tested themselves for SARS-CoV-2 antibodies at home as part of a major

 "Using the finger-prick tests suitable for large scale home testing has given us clearest insight yet into the spread of the virus in the country and who has been at greatest risk."
 Prof Graham Cooke NIHR Research Professor of Infectious Disease, Imperial College London

-The findings, available in a non-peer-reviewed report, show that slightly under 6% of the population had antibodies to the virus and had likely previously had COVID-19 by the end of June, an estimated 3.4 million people.
+The findings, published in Nature Communications, show that slightly under 6% of the population had antibodies to the virus and had likely previously had COVID-19 by the end of June, an estimated 3.4 million people.
 London had the highest numbers at over twice the national average (13%), while the South West had the lowest (3%).

 Key workers in care homes and health care were among those most likely to have already been infected with the coronavirus.
 And Black, Asian and minority ethnic (BAME) individuals were between two and three times as likely to have had COVID-19 compared to white people.